mongodb/docs/source/includes/nav/steps-advanced.rst

    #.
 If it's not already displayed, select your project
       from the :guilabel:`Projects` menu in the navigation bar.

    #.
-In the left-hand menu, click :guilabel:`Migration` under
+In the left-hand menu, click :guilabel:`Advanced` under
-      the :guilabel:`Services` heading.
+      the :guilabel:`Security` heading.